dodo295/Gaze_Tracking/README.md

 # Objective

---> This project uses Open CV cascading classifiers and established databases to detect face and eye.
+--> This project uses OpenCV cascading classifiers and established databases to detect face and eye.

 --> It will intentionally track the gaze of only one face.